ISAITB/docs-tdl/source/constructs/index.rst

     @txnid, yes, The ID of the transaction this ``send`` belongs to.
     @from, yes, The ID of the actor that will be sending the message (see :ref:`test-case-actors`).
     @to, yes, The ID of the actor that will be receiving the message (see :ref:`test-case-actors`).
-    @desc, no, A description to display to the user for this test step.
+    @desc, no, A description for this step to display to the user and to include in the test session log.
     @id, no, The ID for the step.
 This is also the name of a ``map`` variable in the session context in which output will be stored.
     @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is ``false``).
 See also :ref:`tdl-steps-common-stoponerror`.
     @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is ``false``).
 See also :ref:`tdl-steps-common-hidesteps`.